 You also may need to file a counterclaim with your answer.
 A counterclaim is like the plaintiff(s) complaint in that it sets out your cause of action against the plaintiff(s).
 You must file a counterclaim on any claim you have against the plaintiff(s) if it arises out of the same transaction or occurrence raised in the plaintiff(s) complaint.
 Failure to do so could result in the court barring your claim.
 If you have a separate claim against the plaintiff(s) you do not have to counterclaim and can start a new action against the plaintiff(s) by filing your own summons and complaint.
-If you have a counterclaim against the plaintiff please use Answer and Counterclaim form.

-How to file an Answer.
-You must file an Answer to the plaintiff's summons and complaint by filing the original with the court and by mailing a copy to the plaintiff if they are not represented by legal counsel or to their attorney if the plaintiff is represented.
+How to file an Answer and Counterclaim.
+You must file an Answer and Counterclaim to the plaintiff's summons and complaint by filing the original with the court and by mailing a copy to the plaintiff if they are not represented by legal counsel or to their attorney if the plaintiff is represented.
 Look at the summons you received with the complaint, it will tell you were to mail your answer and counterclaim.

-Again, you must file your answer with 7 days of being served with the plaintiff's summons and complaint for eviction or the plaintiff will seek a default judgment without a trial on the merits against you.
+Again, you must file your answer and counterclaim with 7 days of being served with the plaintiff's summons and complaint for eviction or the plaintiff will seek a default judgment without a trial on the merits against you.

-OPPOSING PARTY'S OR PLAINTIFF'S BURDEN OF PROOF.
+PLAINTIFF'S BURDEN OF PROOF.
 If the opposing party filed a complaint, they have the burden of proving that claim in court.
 In a typical civil case the other party has the burden of proving their claim by a preponderance of the evidence.
 This means that it is the other party's responsibility to prove their case.
 Proving something by a preponderance of the evidence means evidence with greater weight or that is more convincing than the evidence of the opposing party(s).
-The plaintiff or the opposing party has the burden of proving by a preponderance of the evidence the following to the court:
+The opposing party or plaintiff has the burden of proving by a preponderance of the evidence the following to the court: